#1 Bestselling Author, Crossroads

 In unrelated news, Kaleb requested a trade to join the Humboldt Broncos so he could be in a hockey market to launch his foundation for youth living with T1 diabetes.

-Through both the highs and lows, Kaleb has lived by a select set of trusted principles that reflect his ingrained values and positive approach to life’s battles.
-Since a young age, Kaleb’s vibrant personality and positive outlook on life have helped him achieve his goals and become a leader on and off the ice.
-In this keynote, Kaleb breaks down the importance of holding yourself to high standards in order to get the best out of yourself and others, even in the face of tragedy.
+No matter the circumstance, Kaleb has lived by a select set of trusted principles.
+These principles reflect his ingrained values and positive approach to life’s challenges.
+Kaleb’s vibrant personality and positive outlook on life have helped him achieve his goals.
+His experiences and hardships have shaped him to become a great leader, on and off the ice.
+In this keynote, Kaleb presents the importance of holding yourself accountable in order to achieve your goals.
+When you believe in yourself and you hold yourself accountable, you can reach greatness, even in the face of tragedy.

-From the age of four, Kaleb made it clear that he wouldn’t take no for an answer.
-Being told that he would never play hockey at an elite level by coaches and scouts because of his Type 1 Diabetes never discouraged Kaleb, instead, it lit a fire within him to prove them wrong.
-From rising through the hockey ranks and playing at one of Canada’s highest junior hockey levels to mentoring and helping children with diabetes realize that their dreams are possible, Kaleb has embraced his ‘illness’ and has changed many lives in the process.
+Since his diabetes diagnosis, Kaleb has made it clear that he would not take no for an answer.
+Rather than giving up on his dreams post-diagnosis, Kaleb worked hard to prove stats wrong.
+From rising through hockey ranks to helping children with diabetes realize their worth, Kaleb has embraced his “illness,” and has changed many lives in the process.

-In the town of Humboldt, in the diabetes community, and on the Humboldt Broncos Junior A hockey team, Kaleb has always taken on a leadership role.
-Having been awarded nine awards for his community and team commitments, Kaleb knows what it takes to be a leader and wants to teach others how to embrace the leadership qualities within themselves.
+A natural-born leader, Kaleb works hard to better every community he’s involved in.
+Whether it’s the Humboldt community, the diabetes community or the York Lions, Kaleb isn’t afraid to take on a leadership role.
+He has been received nine awards for his community and team commitments.
+He knows what it takes to be a leader and is ready to teach others how to embrace their leadership qualities within themselves.